PenaSMiguel92/revature-project-one/README.md

 ## Tech Stack:
     Python 3.12.4
-        - mysql.connector or pymongo (compare and constrast, which one makes more sense?)
+        - dataclasses module for making a codebase similar to Java when working with databases.
+        - mysql.connector for connecting to mysql database.
         - tkinter (GUI library, can be implemented later, focus on CLI) VS Code
-    MySQL / MongoDB
+    MySQL
-        - Four tables/collections, JOIN or Embedded documents.
+        - Four tables/collections -> JOIN queries necessary.
-        - MongoDB has nicer syntax for importing json files / dictionaries
         - MySQL has nicer syntax for joining multiple tables.
         - MySQL has stricter rules -> less likely to be buggy.
-        - JSON is used everywhere, good to know well, and MongoDB provides this path.
     Git